-No, your Health Savings Account (HSA), medical Flexible Spending Arrangement (FSA), Dependent Care Assistance Program (DCAP) and/or optional long-term disability (LTD) contributions are NOT included in the septuple deductions, as long as you have no pay over the summer (eg, an additional job).
+No, your Health Savings Account (HSA), Medical Flexible Spending Arrangement (FSA), Dependent Care Assistance Program (DCAP) and/or Employee-paid Long-Term Disability (LTD) contributions are NOT included in the septuple deductions, as long as you have no pay over the summer (eg, an additional job).
 In general, these deduction are not taken during Summer Hiatus, and will resume as normal upon return from Summer Hiatus.

 Some additional considerations:

-- FSA/DCAP: When you enrolled in your medical FSA and/or DCAP, you were asked to elect an annual dollar contribution amount.
+- FSA/DCAP: When you enrolled in your Medical FSA and/or DCAP, you were asked to elect an annual dollar contribution amount.
 The ISC then considered the length of your appointment when determining your per-paycheck deduction amount.
-For example, if you are a 9-month faculty member, your annual contributions were divided over 18 pay periods (two pay periods for nine months).
-If you are a 12-month faculty member, your annual contribution amounts were divided over 24 pay periods.
+For example, if you are a 9-month employee, your annual contributions were divided over 18 pay periods (two pay periods for nine months).
+If you are a 12-month employee, your annual contribution amounts were divided over 24 pay periods.

 No, HSA, FSA and DCAP deductions are not taken retroactively.
 These deductions will resume as normal beginning with your October 10 paycheck.

 In general, all of your normal deductions will resume beginning with your October 10 paycheck.
-Though uncommon, in some cases employees may owe medical, dental or optional life deductions in arrears – for example, if you were placed on Summer Hiatus after the deadline and missed the septuple deduction, or you experienced a “life event” over the summer that increased or decreased your normal premium or changed your benefits eligibility.
-ISC Benefits will work directly with any employee for whom this is the case.
+Though uncommon, in some cases employees may owe medical, dental or optional life deductions in arrears – for example, if you were placed on Summer Hiatus after the deadline and missed the septuple deduction, or you experienced a Life Event over the summer that increased or decreased your normal premium or changed your benefits eligibility.
+UWHR Benefits will work directly with any employee for whom this is the case.

 Septuple deductions are only taken for eligible employees on Summer Hiatus for the entire summer (June 16 – September 15).
-For benefits-eligible faculty working only part of the summer, benefits contributions will continue as normal up until your last day of work – no longer receiving pay – and will resume as normal when you return to pay status.
+For benefits-eligible faculty and extension lecturers working only part of the summer, benefits contributions will continue as normal up until your last day of work – no longer receiving pay – and will resume as normal when you return to pay status.
 Any missed deductions for medical (including any Tobacco and/or Spousal Surcharges) insurance and/or optional life insurance premiums will be taken when pay resumes.
-However, if a faculty member is currently enrolled in a Health Savings Account or Flexible Spending Account (both health and dependent care) those premiums will be taken from any pay received throughout the course of the summer.
+However, if a faculty member or extension lecturer is currently enrolled in a Health Savings Account (HSA) or Medical Flexible Spending Arrangement (FSA) (both health and dependent care) those premiums will be taken from any pay received throughout the course of the summer.